Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 \subsection{Monte Carlo simulations and modelling uncertainties}

 \cmsParagraph{Physics generator configurations for top quark mass measurements} Proton-proton collisions are modelled and studied using MC event generators, which split the prediction into several steps, each tackled with different techniques, depending on the typical energies involved: the hard scattering, computed with a pure perturbative approach; the parton shower (PS), evolving the partons emerging from the hard scattering down to energies where the perturbative approach is no longer viable; the hadronisation, which is based on phenomenological models; UE, and the decays of unstable hadrons.
-The UE is composed of the beam-beam remnants (BBR), the particles from multiple-parton interactions (MPI), and their corresponding initial-state radiation (ISR) and final-state radiation (FSR).
-The BBR are the relics after the hard scattering of the initial beam hadrons.
-The hard scattering is calculated perturbatively using matrix element (ME) codes such as \MADGRAPH~\cite{Alwall:2011uj}, and ISR and FSR are simulated with shower algorithms with general-purpose MC codes such as \PYTHIAEight.
+The calculation of the cross section is factorised as a convolution of a perturbatively calculable parton scattering process with the structure of the colliding protons, described by the parton distribution functions (PDFs), at a certain factorisation scale \muf, commonly chosen as a typical energy scale of the process $Q^2$.
+The proton PDFs are functions of the fraction $x$ of the proton momentum carried by the parton participating in the interaction, and the scale $Q^2$.
+While the $x$ dependence of the PDFs cannot yet be calculated from first principles and has to be determined empirically by using dedicated measurements, their $Q^2$ dependence is encoded in the pQCD DGLAP evolution equations~\cite{Gribov:1972ri,Gribov:1972rt, Lipatov:1974qm,Dokshitzer:1977sg,Altarelli:1977zs}.
+The hard scattering is generated by using matrix element (ME) codes such as \MADGRAPH~\cite{Alwall:2011uj}, and initial-state radiation (ISR) and final-state radiation (FSR) are simulated with parton shower algorithms with general-purpose MC codes such as \PYTHIAEight.
+The UE is composed of additional interactions of the initial beam hadrons besides the hard scattering, the particles from multiple-parton interactions (MPI), and their radiation.
 Hadronisation, underlying event, colour reconnection (CR), and MPI can only be calculated nonperturbatively, and require tuning of the involved phenomenological parameters to describe the data reliably.
 Another nonperturbative ingredient to event generators is given by the parton distribution functions (PDFs) used in the hard partonic ME calculation, the PS simulation, and the MPI model.
-Typically, the generated events were processed with the CMS detector simulation based on \GEANTfour~\cite{Agostinelli:2002hh} using the conditions appropriate for each period of data taking.
+Typically, the generated events are processed with the CMS detector simulation based on \GEANTfour~\cite{Agostinelli:2002hh} using the conditions appropriate for each period of data taking.
 As a convention among the Tevatron and LHC experiments and the theory community, from the beginning of the LHC running, the reference value for the top quark mass in the MC simulations is set to $\mtmc=172.5\GeV$~\cite{ParticleDataGroup:2007}.

 In the LHC \Run1, \ttbar signal samples were generated at LO in QCD with up to three additional partons using the \MADGRAPHFive.1 ME generator~\cite{Alwall:2011uj}.
 The top quark decays were treated without spin correlations in the samples produced for the analysis of the 7\TeV dataset.
 The 8\TeV CMS samples employed \textsc{madspin}~\cite{Artoisenet:2012st} to improve the description of angular correlations between the top quark decay products.
 For parton showering, hadronisation, and underlying event simulation, \PYTHIASix.4~\cite{Sjostrand:2006za} was used with the Z2~\cite{CMS:2011qzf} and Z2* tunes~\cite{CMS:2015wcf} at 7 and 8\TeV, respectively.
 The tune Z2* is a result of retuning a subset of the parameters of the Z2 tune using the automated \Professor tuning package~\cite{Buckley:2009bj}.